appsignal/appsignal-kubernetes/README.md

 To publish a new release, follow these steps:

-- Tag a new release in Git: `git tag vx.x.x`
+- Trigger a new workflow via this [workflow](https://github.com/appsignal/appsignal-kubernetes/actions/workflows/publish_release.yaml).
-- Run the publish task: `make push`

 The last tag will used as the new version published to the [appsignal/appsignal-kubernetes](https://hub.docker.com/repository/docker/appsignal/appsignal-kubernetes/tags) image on Docker Hub.